Research & Publications †

 Dr. McKee has served on the faculty of four universities, currently holding an appointment to the University Graduate Faculty of the College of Graduate Studies at Cleveland State University.
 He has lectured widely throughout the country and abroad, and has made hundreds of appearances on local and national radio and television, including the Today Show.

 lifespan developmental problems, Psychotherapy, Stress Management

-As of 8/14/2012, Dr. McKee has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+Clinic's procedures.
+The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
+The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
+As of 8/31/2014 the review process regarding Dr. McKee's disclosure had not been completed.
+Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.

 Public Health Service-Reportable Financial Conflicts of Interest.
 Cleveland Clinic scientists and physicians engage in basic, translational and clinical research activities, working to solve health problems, enhance patient care and improve quality of life for patients.
 Interactions with industry are essential to bringing the researchers’ discoveries to the public, but can present the potential for conflicts of interest related to their research activities.
 Click here to view a listing of instances where Cleveland Clinic has identified a Public Health Service (PHS)-Reportable Financial Conflict of Interest and has put measures in place to ensure that, to the extent possible, the design, conduct and reporting of the research is free from bias.